Will-Griffiths-Ireland/Mars-Colony-One/README.md

 At first I used pure black as the background for all pages but it didn't have the right feel/depth

-I tried different solid colors and images but they were either too flat or far too busy for my astetic.
+I tried different solid colors and images but they were either too flat or far too busy for my esthetic.

 Finally I created a small image and and added random pixels, this image is repeated across x/y for a starfield background.